-The proactive planning of City Council and management to adopt a strategic plan in 2017 (updated annually), has aided the City in remaining resilient during a pandemic and has fostered continued success and investment.
+The proactive planning of City Council and management to adopt a strategic plan in 2017 (updated 2022), has aided the City in remaining resilient during a pandemic and has fostered continued success.
 Homeowners and commercial building owners continue to invest in our City.

-The taxable assessed property values increased by \$9.9 million or 1.35% from FY 23/24 to FY 24/25, but compared to the Town of Batavia and Genesee County who saw increases of 3% to 5%, the City assessed value continues to fall behind growth trends.
+The taxable assessed property values increased by \$68.7 million.
 There are approximately 5,700 properties in the City of Batavia that support the City's General Fund operating budget.
-Property taxes make up 31% of the City's total budget.
+Property taxes make up 34% of the City's total budget.